khammerm/480-ASL-CNN/README.md

 ## 480-ASL-CNN
 Final project for COSC 480 - Neural Networks and Deep Learning.
 A Convolutional Neural Network that translates images of the American Sign Language to English

+## How to run training / webdemo
+I reccomend making 2 separate anaconda environments to prevent conflicting versions.
+For training, download all required packages in **train-requirements.txt** For the web demo, download all required packages in **webdemo-requirements.txt**

+For training, run kerasCNN.py
+For the web demo, run demo.py, then go to localhost:3000 to test.

 ## Dataset
 @misc{https://www.kaggle.com/grassknoted/aslalphabet_akash nagaraj_2018,
 title={ASL Alphabet},